Worof/Python-Automation/README.md

 ### 1. File Organizer

 - **Description**: This script organizes files in the current directory into folders based on their file types (e.g., Images, Videos, Documents).
+- **New Features**:
+  - **Customizable File Extension Mapping**: Users can now specify file extensions for each category via command-line arguments.
+  - **Dry Run Option**: Added functionality to simulate file organization without making any actual changes.
+  - **Logging**: The script now logs its actions, providing a detailed report of the files moved.

 - **Usage**: Run the script in a directory to automatically sort all files into categorized folders.

 ### 2. Water Reminder